-For each drum, a circumferential, continuous, and uniform aerodynamic seal must be fitted in each the outboard of the two annotated volumes, in order to prevent any significant aerodynamic or heat transfer flow between the drum and the axle. or the drum and the
+For each drum, a circumferential, continuous (around an arc of 360°), and uniform aerodynamic seal must be fitted in the outboard of the two annotated volumes, in order to prevent any significant aerodynamic or heat transfer flow between the drum and the axle.

-An optional aerodynamic seal may be fitted in the inboard of the two annotated volumes.
-If fitted, this seal must be circumferential, continuous, and uniform.
+An optional aerodynamic seal may be fitted in the inboard of the two annotated volumes between the drum and the wheel rim.
+If fitted, this seal must be circumferential, continuous (around an arc of 360°), and uniform.